t3kt/raytk/docs/_reference/operators/sdf/mobiusRingSdf.md

     - RayContext
     - ParticleContext
     coordTypes:
-    - float
     - vec3
     label: Thickness Field
     name: thicknessField
     returnTypes:
     - float
     summary: Value field that can be used to vary the thickness of the ring.
-A 1D field will use the angle of the ring as the coordinate, scaled to a 0..1 range.
-      A 3D field will use the absolute XYZ coordinates.
+  - contextTypes:
+    - Context
+    - MaterialContext
+    - CameraContext
+    - LightContext
+    - RayContext
+    - ParticleContext
+    coordTypes:
+    - vec3
+    label: Radius Field
+    name: radiusField
+    returnTypes:
+    - float
+    summary: Value field that can be used to vary the radius of the ring.
   keywords:
   - mobius
   - ring